Ghugot/servicesio/README.md

 }
 ```

-Additionnaly to `partial()` method, a `controller()` method is available.
+In addition to to `partial()` method, a `controller()` method is available.
 This method is kind of similar.
 Instead of calling just a view, it will call a whole Symfony controller as a _fragment_.

 Its prototype is :